 Azure Cloud Design Patterns

 Azure Cloud Design PatternsLet's talk about Cloud Design Patterns.We introduced the topic of design patterns in this previous post, then we d...Learn More

 In the real world, there are generally two possibilities for hosting your web applications or APIs in the cloud.
 You can follow the classic model and deploy your apps on a virtual machine, or you can go “serverless” by using a serverless platform as a service (PaaS) on a cloud platform.
 Following my last blog post that provided an overview of Microsoft Azure services, in this post, I’d like to introduce Azure App Service, and more specifically four general ways to host your web application on Azure:

 Before we start with one of the most important services on Microsoft Azure, Azure App Service, we should understand the concept of ‘serverless computing.’

 Serverless computing, also known as function as a service (FaaS), is a cloud computing code execution model that allows you to build and run applications and services without having to manage infrastructure.
-Even through your application still runs on servers, you no longer to have a global “infrastructure vision” to provision, scale, and maintain servers to run your applications, databases, and storage systems.
+Even though your application still runs on servers, you no longer to have a global “infrastructure vision” to provision, scale, and maintain servers to run your applications, databases, and storage systems.
 With serverless, all of these things would be handled by your cloud platform.
 To know more about serverless computing, the Cloud Academy learning path Getting Started with Serverless Computing is a great resource to help you dive in.

 App Service is a PaaS service offered by Microsoft Azure.
 App Service helps you create web and mobile apps for any platform or device.
 It also helps you integrate your apps with SaaS solutions, connect with on-premise applications, and automate your business processes.
 After deploying your application with App Service, Azure runs your apps on fully managed virtual machines (VMs), with your choice of shared VM resources or dedicated VMs.